 Take note of your computer’s case fans.
 Whether or not you hear buzzing noises, you should keep them clean.

-Dirt and dust inside your PC can lead to much more severe issues if left to build up for long periods.
+Dirt and dust inside your PC can lead to more severe issues if left to build up for long periods.

 2. Loose screws and wires